 Untreated cavities or tooth decay, abscesses, and other oral conditions can be incredibly uncomfortable.
 Tooth discomfort or pain can be a sign of larger issues that need immediate attention.

 Swollen jaws can be caused by trauma or infection and should be looked at, especially if you are not sure why the swelling occurred.

 Sore gums are certainly an inconvenience but can lead to something bigger, such as problems chewing food.
-Seeking a consultation with Embrace Dental could provide you with an explanation and quick solution.
+Seeking a consultation with Embrace Dental could provide you with an explanation and a quick solution.

 Any injury inside the mouth is a dental emergency.
 A laceration, puncture wound, or tear to the cheeks, lips, or tongue is considered a tissue injury.
 All tissue injuries should be cleaned immediately with warm water.
 A bleeding wound on the tongue should be held with gauze, applying gentle pressure.
 Call the office or come in immediately to have the wound checked out.